ZAGREB, BLED, OPATIJA, SPLIT, DUBROVNIK, PLUS MONTENEGRO

 Click the Day by Day itinerary above (or swipe on mobile devices) to see the experiences that await on each day of your tour.

 Depart from the U.S.

 Depart from the U.S. on an overnight flight to Europe.
 Your tour includes airfare from the U.S.

 Arrive in Zagreb, Croatia

 Welcome to Croatia’s historic, elegant capital, listed on UNESCO’s Register of World Architectural Heritage.
 After you’re greeted at the airport, you’ll be escorted to your downtown hotel.
 Along the way, enjoy a first look of this prospering city and country, where visitors from around the world are warmly welcomed.
-Your Tour Director hosts a briefing tonight, followed by a get-acquainted dinner.
+Your Tour Director hosts a briefing tonight, followed by a get-acquainted dinner at a local restaurant.
 D Sheraton Hotel (or similar)

 Our morning guided tour covers the highlights of Zagreb: Upper Old Town with its monumental walls and iconic 13th-century St. Mark’s Church; colorful Jelacic Square and charming alleyways nearby; and beautiful Mirogoj Park Cemetery, which looks more like an open-air art gallery than a final resting place.
 The remainder of the day is free to explore this gracious city on your own.
 Zagreb is called the city of museums, boasting more of them per square foot than any other city in the world.
 Why not check out Mimara Museum, which features an impressive collection of arts and crafts?
 B…